-Recently an adult who uses AAC asked me to share a success story anonymously on her behalf.
-This is her story not mine.
+Recently an adult who uses AAC asked me to share a success story anonymously on her behalf and I am honoured to share her story here.

-With this custom visual board, she walked into the emergency department, handed over the paper, and was immediately responded to.
-Plus, she could trust that they were now aware of her relevant sexual history.
+With this custom visual board, she walked into the emergency department, handed over the paper, and was immediately responded to and she trust that they were now aware of her relevant sexual history.

 We still don’t have perfect treatments for endometriosis pain - but we can empower each other and ourselves to speak our truth firmly and clearly.

-What are you going to do this month to empower people to stay safe, report violations, and seek support?
+What are you going to do this month to empower people to stay safe, communicate clearly, and seek support when needed?